digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/apis.rst

 However, we suggest keeping the default values.

-As mentioned above, a generated token allows the member that provides it during a call to authenticate on public API services.
+As mentioned above, an issued token allows the member that provides it during a call to authenticate on public sequencer API services.
 Therefore, these tokens are sensitive information that must not be disclosed.
 If an operator suspects that the authentication token for a member has been leaked or somehow compromised, thereby allowing an illegitimate client to impersonate that member, they should use the ``logout`` console command to immediately revoke all valid tokens of